 There are various ‘action levels’ that relate to radon concentrations in school – some of which are enforceable and some which are advisory.

 200 Bq/m3 – this is the residential “action level”.
 The UK Government advises that radon concentrations do not exceed this threshold in homes.
-This is advisory and not enforceable.
-Many schools choose to adopt this level as their “action level” given the amount of time spent at school over the course of a year, however, this is not obligatory.
+The UK Health Security Agency (formerly Public Health England) recommend that schools adopt this action level, however this is only a recommendation and is not enforceable.

 100 Bq/m3 – referred to as the ‘target level’, this reference level was introduced in 2010 by the Health Protection Agency (now UKHSA) as “the ideal outcome for remedial works”.
 They also advised that “The Action Level and Target Level should be applied to non-domestic buildings with public occupancy exceeding 2000 hours per year and to all schools.”
 This remains guidance only.